At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

-The hallmark of the fitness elite, the proof that you know the “secrets” of getting ripped.
+After all, many view washboard abs as the hallmark of the fitness elite—the proof that you know the “secrets” of getting ripped.

-And, like anything that’s highly sought after (money, fame, beauty, viable exit strategies from Afghanistan), there’s a long list of charlatans offering up spurious advice on how to snag this brass ring.
+And, like anything that’s highly sought after, there’s a long list of charlatans offering up spurious advice on how to snag this brass ring.
 Case in point:

 • Some people say you have to do special types of ab exercises . . . and they’re wrong.